 An immiscible polymer blend is unstable thermodynamically.
 The state of both thermodynamics (interfacial tension) and mechanical mixing regulate one phase’s dispersion into another.
 The interfacial stress dominates the evolution of morphology when external mechanical mixing ceases.
 Each stage’s convergence will minimize the total interfacial areas and thus the system’s total interfacial energy.

-The instability of such phase-separated polymer blends is that its morphology develops when the conditions it is exposed to vary.
-For instance, the morphology of an immiscible polymer blend obtained from an extruder can vary from that which is later molded by injection.
+The instability of such phase-separated polymer blends is that their morphology develops when the conditions it is exposed to vary.
+For instance, the morphology of an immiscible polymer blend obtained from an extruder can vary from that which is later moulded by injection.

 Methods of polymer blending